 On top of this, we held a series of workshops to get the views of community groups, parish councillors, charities, environmental groups, businesses, universities and other Oxford public figures and institutions.
 We also received written submissions from a number of organisations.
 Many of the leading figures from these groups contributed opinion pieces and detailed consultation responses.

-Pupils from Windmill Primary School and sixth form students from Cheney School (who will be in their 40s and 50s, respectively, in 2050) also contributed their opinions in the form of models, pictures, words and videos.
+Pupils from Windmill Primary School, sixth form students from Cheney School and Level 2 Art and Design students from the City of Oxford College (who will be in their 40s and 50s, respectively, in 2050) also contributed their opinions in the form of models, pictures, words and videos.

 Writing the vision